Delft-iGEM/LCST/Curve extraction/README.md

   - The original image
   - `session.json` — full machine-readable record (see below)
   - One `curve_<name>.csv` per curve with raw, smoothed, and derivative columns
-  - `summary.csv` — one row per curve with Tm, max dA/dT, n points, smoothing k
+  - `summary.csv` — one row per curve with LCST, max dA/dT, n points, smoothing k
   - `METHOD.txt` — a plain-English methods description ready to paste into a paper
 - **Load session** restores a previously exported `.zip` or `session.json` exactly, including all calibration points, scale settings, curve points, labels, and smoothing parameter